clarencechaan/tic-tac-toe/README.md

-creating Tac Tac Toe in HTML, CSS, and Javascript
+creating Tic Tac Toe in HTML, CSS, and Javascript